 Small side loader forklift

-Side loader forklifts are available in diesel, gas or electric power.
+Side loader forklifts are available in diesel, gas, or electric power.

 It’s often said the key to an effective shipping or warehousing operation relies on knowing your options and applying the right solution for your application.

-When it comes to standard pallet operations utilizing counterbalance forklift trucks on tarmac yards, the options are straightforward – diesel, LPG or electric power, mast heights and types, and a few added extras to boost safety, management information, attachments and such.
+When it comes to standard pallet operations utilizing counterbalance forklift trucks on tarmac yards, the options are straightforward – diesel, LPG, or electric power, mast heights and types, and a few added extras to boost safety, management information, attachments, and such.

 Inside the modern logistics warehouse, there are often other considerations – stacking, picking, loading bays, aisle widths, and, consequently, more exotic flavors of equipment available to choose from.
 Long load handling, however, presents some unique challenges.

-Lumber, plastics and steel structures are rarely produced in pallet-sized chunks.
-Moving long loads inside or out, storing them in racking, stacking them in blocks, carrying them over rough terrain or simply getting them off a flatbed and into production areas can be difficult issues to solve.
+Lumber, plastics, and steel structures are rarely produced in pallet-sized chunks.
+Moving long loads inside or out, storing them in racking, stacking them in blocks, carrying them over rough terrain, or simply getting them off a flatbed and into production areas can be difficult issues to solve.

 Industrial side loader forklifts

-Step forward the Side loader forklift; a mainstay of lumber yards, steelworks, pipe producers and hundreds of other industries around the globe.
+Step forward the Side loader forklift; a mainstay of lumber yards, steelworks, pipe producers, and hundreds of other industries around the globe.
 The name derives from the design, where the load is carried to the side of the truck on a deck or bed which can be tailored (specified) to suit the loads being handled.
 The forks of the side loader extend outwards from the center of the deck, like that of a warehouse reach truck, allowing a long load to be lifted at its middle and most stable point, then rested on the deck of the truck as it is driven.

 As the load is being securely carried, in effect, sideways, it means the truck can travel through standard doorways, down narrower aisles, and across uneven ground.
 Moving the load is also far safer for the operator, who might otherwise have to raise a wide load, if using a forklift, to negotiate neighboring obstacles, and risking tipping the truck.

-Side loader forklift have quietly gone about their business for the past 50 years.
+Side loader forklifts have quietly gone about their business for the past 50 years.
 They’ve dominated European markets, where the combination of practicality, safety, and durability have made them a must-have in lumber merchants where space is at a premium or steelworks where loads can reach up to 100,000 lbs in weight.